A list of age appropriate chores your kids can do to get them to help you around the house and to enable them to reap the benefits of chores.

 Need some help around the house?
 How about enlisting the help of your own kids?
 Getting kids to do chores will not only help you but it will benefit them as well!

 Age is only one factor when it comes to determining whether or not your child is capable of handling a chore.
 If they’re physically able, mature, and love doing it, then by all means you should let them take over.
+According to the American Academy of Child & Adolescent Psychiatry, research suggests there are benefits to including chores in a child’s routine as early as age 3.

 Also, not all kids can do all the chores others do at their age.
 As a rule of thumb, have them ramp up from simple tasks to chores that are appropriate for their age.

-To help you in your endeavor, we’ve compiled a list of age appropriate chores for kids and divided them into several categories.
-When you print one of the chore chart templates on this site, you can add an age appropriate chore list from the relevant age below.
+To help you in your endeavor, we’ve compiled a list of age-appropriate chores for kids and divided them into several categories.
+When you print one of the chore chart templates on this site, you can add an age-appropriate chore list from the relevant age below.
 You can also look for a chore chart by age which will be age appropriate.

 Benefits of Age Appropriate Chores